Free Up Memory virus removal guide

 How did Free Up Memory infiltrate my computer?

 How to avoid installation of malware?

-To keep computers safe, we recommend not to open attachments (or web links) that are presented in emails received from unknown, suspicious addresses.
-Quite often they are attached to emails that are irrelevant, presented as legitimate and official.
-Download software (and files) from official, trustworthy websites.
-We do not recommend to use unreliable channels such as torrents, eMule (or other Peer-to-Peer networks), questionable websites and other similar tools/sources for that.
-Installed software and operating system should be updated and activated using tools or implemented functions that are designed by official developers only.
-Besides, various 'cracking' tools are illegal.
-One more way to prevent computer infections is to regularly scan the operating system with a reputable anti-spyware or anti-virus software and remove detected threats on time (immediately).
+To keep computers safe, do not open attachments or web links presented in emails received from unknown, suspicious addresses.
+They are often attached to emails that are irrelevant, and yet presented as legitimate and official.
+Download software and files from official, trustworthy websites.
+Do not use dubious channels such as torrents, eMule (or other Peer-to-Peer networks), dubious websites, or other such tools/sources.
+Installed software and operating systems should be updated and activated using tools or implemented functions designed by official developers.
+Note that 'cracking' tools are illegal.
+Prevent computer infections by regularly scanning the operating system with reputable anti-spyware or anti-virus software and remove detected threats immediately.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

 Free Up Memory on Chrome Web Store: